alphanodes/health_check_rb/README.md

 ## Similar projects

-* health_check by Ian Heggie - this plugin is a fork of it
+* [health_check](https://github.com/Purple-Devs/health_check) by Ian Heggie - this plugin is a fork of it
-* fitter_happier plugin by atmos - plugin with similar goals, but not compatible with uptime, and does not check email gateway
+* [fitter_happier](https://github.com/nulogy/fitter-happier) plugin by atmos - plugin with similar goals, but not compatible with uptime, and does not check email gateway
-* HealthBit - inspired by this gem but with a fresh start as a simpler rack only application, no travis CI tests (yet?) but looks interesting.
+* [HealthBit](https://github.com/shlima/health_bit) - inspired by this gem but with a fresh start as a simpler rack only application

 ## Manual testing